giomascitelli/Araranautas-2025-Nasa-Space-Apps-Challenge/README.md

 Space Habitat Layout Creator and Management Game

+## Credits / Créditos

+All the artwork for this project was created by my great friend and cousin, **Vinicius Moura**

+Todas as artes deste projeto foram feitas pelo meu grande amigo e primo, **Vinicius Moura**

 ## Unity
 Estamos usando a versão 2022.3.26f1 do Unity para a criação do jogo.